Head and neck cancer – overview

 - Head and neck cancer is much more common in men than women.
 Oral cancer, the most common form of head and cancer, causes more deaths in males than females at a ratio of 2:1

-For references to these statistics, please see our factsheet on Supporting people with head and neck cancer.
+For references to these statistics, please see our factsheet (PDF) on supporting people with head and neck cancer.